Owning and keeping a Stud Cat

 - The penalty for breach of this rule has been set at £250 for a first offence and referral to the Disciplinary Committee thereafter.

-- Finally, do not forget to provide the queen’s owner with a Certificate of Mating when the female is collected or record the mating online at the time.
-There is no reason to delay.
+- Finally, do not forget that you must provide the queen’s owner with a Certificate of Mating when the female is collected, you may also record the mating online as this can speed up the registration process; there is no reason to delay.